hanspr/mi-ide/config/mi-ide/help/help.md

 while also taking advantage of the full capabilities of modern terminals.

 For a list of the default keybindings press CtrlE and type `help defaultkeys`.
-For more information on keybindings see `> help keybindings`.

 See the next section for more information about documentation and help.